yangbetty2025/Multilevel_Modeling/README.md

 (1) Are the Heat Vulnerability Index (HVI) and the percentage of older population related to the physical health of adults residing in NYC?<br>
 (2) Do these relationships vary by neighborhood?<br>

-Starting from demonstrating the need to use multilevel modeling for hierarchical data, this project aims to showcase a variety of tools offered by Python libraries for data extraction, manipulation,  visualization, statistical modeling and analysis. <br>
+Starting with a demonstration of the need to use multilevel modeling for hierarchical data, this project aims to showcase a variety of tools offered by Python libraries for data extraction, manipulation,  visualization, statistical modeling, and analysis. <br>

 ## Rationale
 In light of climate change, some neighborhoods are more vulnerable to extreme heat than others, such as urban areas with high impervious surfaces, less green and shady surfaces, fewer socioeconomic resources, and a larger population that is disproportionately impacted by heat (e.g., older adults, outdoor workers, and those with lower income). <br>